api3-ecosystem/oev_priceupdate_example/scripts/readme.md

 ## Step 4: Preparing for Liquidation

-1. **Preping our Transaction**: Now that we have the signature to update the price, we want to prepare our liquidation mechanism.
+1. **Preping our Transaction**: Now that we have have the signature to update the price, we want to prepare our liquidation mechanism.
 - We will update the OEV Token proxy price feed
 - Pay the bidding fee to the Dapp (via a Value pass)
 - In the same transaction, repay the debt the maximum amount making sure our wallet has enough to pay back the loan  (in this hackathon it is purely USDC)
     - The use of flash loans is a common practice to repay debt.
 We will not be covering this here as you can just use the [USDC Faucet](https://sepolia.etherscan.io/address/0x3D5ebDbF134eAf86373c24F77CAA290B7A578D7d#writeContract) to mint out the tokens required to pay back.
-    - If you would like, you can make use of flashloans to pay off the debt
+    - If you would like, you can make sure of flashloans to pay of the debt

 2. **Bulking the Transactions**: If we were to update the price and then try to liquidate the position in two separate transactions, we would lose our opportunity to MEV.
-Instead we utilize our deployed `multiCal contract`, from this [example](https://github.com/api3-ecosystem/oev_priceupdate_example), by combining our transactions into a single call to optimize the process.
+Instead we utilize our deployed `multiCal contract`, from this [example](https://github.com/api3-ecosystem/oev_priceupdate_example), by bulking our transactions into a single call.

 3. **Risk Management**: Always consider the risks involved in liquidation, including potential price slippage and gas costs.